LaravelDaily/Laravel-Reservations-Course/course/06 - Managing Activities and Assign Guides.md

-In this lesson let's move on to build a new feature for managing activities and assigning guides to them.
+In this lesson, let's build a new feature for managing activities and assigning guides to them.
 Of course, we will write tests for this feature at the end.

+Here's the list of topics that we'll cover below:
+- Will create the CRUD for activities.
+- Will add authorization for activities using Policies.
+- Will write tests.

 ---

 ## Activities CRUD Actions

-Again, we cannot create CRUD without Controller and Routes.
+Again, we can only create CRUD with Controller and Routes.

 ```sh
 php artisan make:controller ActivityController